Page saved! You can go back to this later in your Diabetes and Me Close

 As a nation we really enjoy our chocolate, perhaps more occasionally than as a special rare treat.
 Chocolate tends to be put in a prime position in shops and put on special offer, which increases our temptation even more.

-To enjoy chocolate in moderation, try to rethink your portion sizes. it’s not an everyday food but can be a nice way to celebrate.
+To enjoy chocolate in moderation, try to rethink your portion sizes.
+It’s not an everyday food but can be a nice way to celebrate.

 Sometimes we reach for treat foods like chocolate when we feel low or need comforting, it’s important to think about what may be driving this feeling.
+Take a look at our articles on emotional eating.

 That said, celebrations such as Easter and Christmas only come once a year, so don’t worry about the odd one or two high blood sugar levels as these will not affect your long-term health and diabetes management.